Route105/Tilt-Repeater-ESP32/README.md

 ### Tilt 3 Point Calibration
-> [!TIP]
-> - 3 point device level Calibration for your tilt https://www.youtube.com/watch?v=sechzUDQKVs
+- 3 point device level Calibration for your tilt https://www.youtube.com/watch?v=sechzUDQKVs
-> - When you do the Calibration, Start with the 1.12 Solution and then 1.061 Solution then the water.
+- When you do the Calibration, Start with the 1.12 Solution and then 1.061 Solution then the water.